By Kyle Means (@Wrk_Wrt)

 It’s the reason Bob Myers fought back those tears he had in public.
 Maybe he shouldn’t take as much of the blame as he’s taken but how could you feel any different knowing that you played any role in possibly derailing one of the most amazing pro basketball careers of all time?
 Especially knowing that career belonged to a guy who can’t be labeled now as anything less than selfless.
 Myers knows he wouldn’t have made that sacrifice.
 Drake knows it too.
 And so do you and I.

-This piece was gonna list off several things that we learned from Game 5 but in writing it they all — Durant may be the most dangerous, but Kawhi is the guy you want today if you want to win a title; we’re pretty much assured a Game 7; yeah, the Toronto fans suck but every arena outside of Golden State would have reacted the same way in the moment — seem rote and obvious in comparison to the one thing that this game taught us above everything: sensitive-ass, burner-account making, impossibly slim and talented Kevin Durant is worthy of nothing less than our respect indefinitely.
+This piece was gonna list off several things that we learned from Game 5 — Durant may be the most dangerous, but Kawhi is the guy you want today if you want to win a title; we’re pretty much assured a Game 7; yeah, the Toronto fans suck but every arena outside of Golden State would have reacted the same way in the moment — but in writing them out they all seem rote and obvious in comparison to the one thing that this game taught us above everything: sensitive-ass, burner-account making, impossibly slim and talented Kevin Durant is worthy of nothing less than our respect indefinitely.

 Sure, he won’t be playing for any of our favorite teams next season, but we must all root for his full recovery and the full possibility that he’ll light up the NBA once again and play out his brilliant career as it deserves.